-Real Communities Partnerships & Welcoming Community Dialogues
+Real Communities Initiative, Welcoming Community Dialogues & The Welcoming Community Movement

 Because of our long-standing commitment to transformational community engagement as a standard practice, GCDD tagged Global Ubuntu to provide oversight for the RCP Initiative.
-We work alongside partners to support them in engaging community members, train them in Asset-based Community Development principles, and build capacity through facilitated learning opportunities.
+We work alongside partners to support them in engaging community members, train them in Asset-based Community Development and Popular Education principles, and build capacity through facilitated learning opportunities.

 Purposefully involving people with and without developmental disabilities in collaborative projects is pivotal to the framework of Real Communities Partnerships.
 Because the goal of the RCP is to create opportunities to strengthen social capacity and advocate for change, projects are determined by the individual partner communities and vary according to local needs and desires.

 By handing the reins to individual communities and leading by stepping back, Global Ubuntu helps GCDD support real communities to flourish and achieve real and lasting, community-based change.